heardrwt/RevealLoader/Readme.md

 ## How to Install
+Reveal Loader is available directly inside Cydia.
+Just search for the "Reveal Loader" development package.

+## How to Install - Custom
 See [here](http://www.ijailbreak.com/cydia/how-to-add-a-cydia-repository/) for how to add a Repository to Cydia.

 Navigate to 'Cydia > Sources Tab > Edit > Add' and enter the below source URL.